Lfickling/21FCS3210/hwk_03_lexical/README.md

 9. block closing
 10. comma

 Your goal is to write a lexical analyzer for the language described by the grammar.
 Get the code template (in Scala) under src.
 The output of your lexical analyzer should be a list of pairs containing a lexical unit followed by its token number, in the order of their appearance.

+You just need to submit LexicalAnalyzer.scala this time!

 Below are some source codes (with expected outputs) for you to try.

 source1.java
 ```